Overview

 or

-The Preparing for Level 7 Study (CM3617) is a level 6 module which aims to widen access for all registered healthcare staff who do not meet the entry criteria for post-graduate study for example the Specialist Community Public Health Nursing (SCPHN) programme.
-Applicants who hold a Nursing Diploma of Higher Education, a BSc Pass, Ordinary or 3rd class Honours Degree or who may have studied a long time ago may apply for this module to enable them to upskill and raise their academic portfolio.
-Applicants can either be funded for this module by their employers or be self funded.
-This 9-hour module is delivered on campus and there is an assessed academic portfolio.
-This module needs to be successfully completed before starting the SCPHN programme.
-There are two intakes each year: one in the Autumn and one in the Spring.
-The cost of the module is £574.
-Please see the Nursing CPD webpage for further details: Nursing CPD | Brunel University London
+This is a level 6 module which aims to widen access for all registered healthcare staff who do not meet the entry criteria for post-graduate study, for example the Specialist Community Public Health Nursing (SCPHN) programme.
+Applicants who hold a Diploma of Higher Education in a health-related subject, a BSc Pass, Ordinary or 3rd class Honours Degree or who may have studied a long time ago may apply for this module to enable them to upskill and raise their academic portfolio in preparation for studying at level 7.
+Applicants can either be funded for this module by their employers or be self-funded.
+This 9-hour module is delivered on campus and assessed through an academic portfolio.
+The module must be completed successfully before starting the SCPHN programme.
+Nursing CPD | Brunel University London

 All applicants are required to be interviewed to ascertain their academic and professional readiness to undertake postgraduate study.